alexandrinaguran/alexandrinaguran.github.io/projects.md

 **My most relevant current projects**

-# Music for Autism "M4A"

-Collaboration partners: Dr. Giorgia Silani, Dr. Christian Gold.

-In this project, I was responsible for the design and implementation of the music prediction task, in which children are presented with consonant and dissonant stimuli and learn to associate them with certain images.
-Our aim is to investigate whether prediction forming is disturbed in ASD and whether musictherapy can have a beneficial effect on music-related and social predictions.
-For more info, see my preprints or the project website at: https://www.m4a-project.net/

 # Dog´s perception of social interaction

 Leading author in project (MRI-research).
 Selection of collaborators: Prof. Claus Lamm, Prof. Ludwig Huber, Dr. Christoph Völter, Dr. Magdalena Boch, Lucrezia Lonardo